Legacy Youth Zone (“we”, “our” and “us”) is committed to protecting and respecting your privacy.

 Where we are relying on consent to process your personal data and you are aged under 16, we will ask your parent or guardian to give their consent to such processing.

-Where you (or your parent or guardian, as applicable) have given us consent to use your personal data in any way, you (or your parent or guardian, as applicable) have a right to withdraw that consent at any time by contacting us on 01204 362 128 or email@example.com.In some cases, withdrawing your consent may impact on our ability to provide the Services to you.
+Where you (or your parent or guardian, as applicable) have given us consent to use your personal data in any way, you (or your parent or guardian, as applicable) have a right to withdraw that consent at any time by contacting us on 020 3976 9990 or firstname.lastname@example.org.
+In some cases, withdrawing your consent may impact on our ability to provide the Services to you.

 This will apply where you are a Member, our staff and/or in some cases a volunteer and the processing of your personal data is necessary for the performance of our contract with you or in order to take steps at your request prior to entering into a contract with us.
 Where you are a Member, we process personal data about you in order to make the Services available to you.
 We cannot provide the Services without access to this personal data.

 Legal Obligation: This will apply where the processing is necessary in order for us to comply with a legal obligation which applies to us.
 This might include, for example, where we have a legal obligation in relation to a safeguarding issue or in relation to our statutory reporting requirements.